 - Record scalp findings — scale, erythema, tenderness, pustules, scarring.

-- Note prior treatment exposure — topical, oral, procedural, or cosmetic.
+- Note prior exposure — topical, oral, procedural, or cosmetic treatments.

 - Standardize images — frontal, temporal, vertex, and part-line views.